stackblitz/webcontainer-docs/docs/api.md

 Added in version `1.5.0`.

 Configure a script to be injected inside all previews.
-After this function returned, every preview iframe that is either added or reloaded will now include this extra script on all HTML responses.
+After this function resolves, every preview iframe that is either added or reloaded will now include this extra script on all HTML responses.